RFU release BRAIN study video06.06.2018

-The BRAIN study is a major scientific study of former England rugby internationals and Oxford and Cambridge University players, examining the possible long-term effects of the game on brain health and the possible link between a history of concussion and neurodegenerative disease in former rugby players.
-The Drake Foundation has committed over £450,000 to funding this research.
+IOM is a partner in the BRAIN study is a major scientific study of former England rugby internationals, examining the possible long-term effects of the game on brain health and the possible link between a history of concussion and neurodegenerative disease in former rugby players.

 The project partners including IOM are the RFU, and leading academics from The London School of Hygiene and Tropical Medicine, Queen Mary University of London, University College London and Oxford University.